First Great Awakening: England

 The evangelicals responded vigorously to opposition—both literary criticism and even mob violence—and thrived despite the attacks against them.
-John Wesley's organisational skills during and after the peak of revivalism established him as the primary founder of the Methodist movement.
+John Wesley's organizational skills during and after the peak of revivalism established him as the primary founder of the Methodist movement.
 By the time of Wesley's death in 1791, there were an estimated 71,668 Methodists in England and 43,265 in America.

 Wales and Scotland

 The Evangelical Revival first broke out in Wales.
 In 1735, Howell Harris and Daniel Rowland experienced a religious conversion and began preaching to large crowds throughout South Wales.
 Their preaching initiated the Welsh Methodist revival.

 The origins of revivalism in Scotland stretch back to the 1620s.
 The attempts by the Stuart Kings to impose bishops on the Church of Scotland led to national protests in the form of the Covenanters.
-In addition, radical Presbyterian clergy held outdoor conventicles throughout southern and western Scotland centering on the communion season.
-These revivals would also spread to Ulster and featured "marathon extemporaneous preaching and excessive popular enthusiasm."
+In addition, radical Presbyterian clergy held outdoor conventicles throughout southern and western Scotland, centered on the communion season.
+These revivals would also spread to Ulster and feature "marathon extemporaneous preaching and excessive popular enthusiasm."
 In the 18th century, the Evangelical Revival was led by ministers such as Ebenezer Erskine, William M'Culloch (the minister who presided over the Cambuslang Work of 1742), and James Robe (minister at Kilsyth).
 A substantial number of Church of Scotland ministers held evangelical views.